sbrewer42/Bootcamp-Project-Files/README.md

 # Bootcamp-Project-Files
 This repository displays an Azure cloud network and includes step by step instructions for setting up an automated Elk Stack deployment with Filebeat and Metricbeat.
+There are pictures in the Images folder of the playbook files running correctly.
+These pictures include the command to execute an ansible playbook.
 It also includes a set of Bash scripts that I have written for various practice scenarios.

 ## Automated ELK Stack Deployment